Phentermine: When It’s Helpful and When It’s Not

 The OVH Perspective

-Phentermine is neither a miracle drug nor an inherently bad one.
+Phentermine is neither a miracle drug nor a medication to avoid categorically.

-When used selectively, monitored closely, and integrated into a comprehensive plan, it can be helpful.
-When used without structure or long-term strategy, it often disappoints.
+When used thoughtfully, monitored carefully, and paired appropriately, it can be a valuable part of long-term obesity care.
+When used alone without a broader strategy, it often disappoints.

-Obesity care works best when every medication has:
+Obesity treatment works best when every medication has:

 A clear purpose